Flu and Dementia: Who is Most Susceptible to the Flu?

 5. There are other preventative measures

-Although there is no solid way of stopping Dementia and Alzheimer’s patients from contracting the flu, there are ways it can be prevented.
+Although there is no solid method of prevention for Dementia and Alzheimer’s patients from contracting the flu, there are ways it can be avoided.
 Washing your hands, regularly changing your clothes and sanitising and cleaning everything will help to stop germs and bacteria spreading, therefore reducing the risk of flu.

-If you suspect that a loved one for family member is suffering from Alzheimer’s or dementia, or you are looking at home care support for someone with these diseases, please contact one of our regional teams today.
+If you are looking at home care support for someone with these diseases, please contact one of our regional teams today.
 Our team of specialist healthcare professionals based across England are willing to help, thus ensuring that you or your loved one can be looked after from the comfort of their own home this flu season.